 GDPR has been in existence for nearly three years and it’s still clear that a lot of websites, even ones launched since May 2018, are not GDPR compliant.
 Sorry, we don’t get out of the EU General Data Protection Regulation because of Brexit.

 What are SSL certificates?

+In this blog, we’ll look at SSL certificates which are vital to protect website user data.
 SSL (Secure Socket Layer) certificates perform two main functions.
 Firstly, they show the user that the website has a secure connection between their computer’s web browser and the website’s hosting server.
 Secondly, the SSL encrypts any actual data entered by the web user into the website which cannot be decoded should information be intercepted without the unique, long and complicated decryption key that is issued with the SSL certificate.
 SSLs are also important for user confidence and ‘assurance’ as website visitors can see if a site is secure by the little padlock in the browser address bar and the prefix ‘https:’ (‘s’ for ‘secure’).
 There are several SSLs available all with different levels of assurance, warranties, and prices.

 Basic level (free) SSLs provide encryption of user details entered into the website such as things like contact forms or enquiry forms.
 These are often adequate for standard websites.
 However, more assurance, and warranties, can be obtained with a paid-for SSL certificate.

 Prices depend on the level of warranty required and the fee is billed annually.
 SSL certificate providers, such as GlobalSign, provide a warranty should anything go wrong with one of their certificates.